 Youth may apply for !Explore: A Theological Program for High School Youth when they are in grades 10, 11 or 12 for the summer program that immediately follows that year in school.
-Up to 15 participants will be selected for the program, which is divided into two parts.
+Up to 12 participants will be selected for the program, which is divided into two parts.
 Students may participate in the program in either 2021 or 2022, or both summers.

 - a theological question or issue they want to wrestle with and discuss